Introduction

 Generate loan tracker metrics

-To generate your loan tracker metrics, the login and password are both airflow, and you can access the Airflow UI with port localhost:8080.
-Switch on the DAG.
-After the DAG finish running, your data would have been cleaned up and put into your stage data lake so that it could be synchronized with your redshift spectrum.
+To generate your loan tracker metrics, log in to the Airflow user interface.
+The login and password are both airflow, and you can access the Airflow UI with port localhost:8080

-Don't forget to tear down your AWS infrastructure using the tear_down_infra.sh script in your directory to avoid unnecessary billing :).
+Don't forget to tear down your AWS infrastructure using the tear_down_infra.sh script after building and testing the data pipeline in your project directory to avoid unnecessary billing :).

 ./tear_down_infra.sh {your-bucket-name}